Skip to content

 Note

-Plugins can be installed manually or using Python's pip.
-See the nautobot documentation for more details.
-The pip package name for this plugin is nautobot-device-lifecycle-mgmt.
+Apps can be installed from the Python Package Index or locally.
+See the Nautobot documentation for more details.
+The pip package name for this app is nautobot-device-lifecycle-mgmt.

-The plugin is available as a Python package via PyPI and can be installed with pip:
+The app is available as a Python package via PyPI and can be installed with pip:

 pip install nautobot-device-lifecycle-mgmt